 By default, WorkSpaces doesn't support disconnecting session on screen lock.
-Use the WSP configuration file to enable this feature, if needed.
+Use the DCV configuration file to enable this feature, if needed.

-To enable or disable disconnect session on screen lock for Ubuntu WorkSpaces enabled - Disconnect on screen lock is enabled disabled - Disconnect on screen lock is disabled (default)
+To enable or disable disconnect session on screen lock for Ubuntu WorkSpaces disconnect-on-lock = X enabled - Disconnect on screen lock is enabled disabled - Disconnect on screen lock is disabled (default)

-1. Open the wsp.conf file in an editor with elevated rights by using the following command.
+1. Open the wsp. conf file in an editor with elevated rights by using the following command.